lucasmdpereira/lucasmdpereira/README.md

 <h3> 👋 Hi there!</h3>

-<p>"I'm an M.Sc. in Electrical Engineering 💡 working in back-end development 👨‍💻 using Django 🐍."<p>
+<p>I'm an M.Sc. in Electrical Engineering 💡 working in back-end development 👨‍💻 using Django 🐍.<p>
 <p>Protagonist personality type (ENFJ-A).<p>

 <h3>🔥 These are the technologies and tools that I use every day:</h3>